evanapplegate/Sixteen-Square-Inches-of-Map--a-Cartography-Course-by-Evan-Applegate/map_course.md

 QGIS is a free, open-source program that lets you manipulate geospatial data and create PDF/SVG exports you can later cute up in design software.
 Visit https://qgis.org/download/ and follow the instructions for your operating system.

+After installation add the following plugins via Plugins > Manage and Install Plugins >
+- Globe Builder
+- GRASS GIS Processing Provider
+- MetaSearch Catalog Client
+- QuickMapServices
+- QuickOSM
+- Relief Visualization Toolbox
+- Terrain Shading

 ## Design software
 - Inkscape/Illustrator: I work in Adobe Illustrator, but Inkscape works if you'd prefer a free vector design software ([Alex McPhee](https://pronghornmaps.com/) swears by it): https://inkscape.org/
-- GIMP/Photoshop: same idea for AdobePhotoshop, GIMP is free https://www.gimp.org/downloads/
+- GIMP/Photoshop: same idea for Adobe Photoshop, GIMP is free https://www.gimp.org/downloads/
-- Some also use Affinity Designer; I never have.
+- Some also use Affinity Designer, I never have, YMMV.

 ## Other software
 - Eduard: OSX only, great for making imitations of hand-drawn hillshades.
 You feed it your own elevation data or use the built-in downloader: https://eduard.earth/